olinml2024/olinml2024.github.io/assignments/assignment15/assignment15.markdown

 {% capture sol %}
 The questions below will help you figure out if you understand some of these terms.
 The answers are in the suggested resources or you can look them up from other resources.
 We're intentionally not providing them here as we want you to practice making sense of other resources and summarizing, but feel free to use other resources or an LLM to check your understanding.
 {% endcapture %}
 {% include problem.html problem=problem solution=sol %}

+{% capture problem %}
+Describe the general architecture of a convolutional neural network for image classification.
+You don't need to go into a lot of detail here, we just want to draw your attention to the major things that happen and the order that they happen in.

+{% endcapture %}
+{% capture sol %}
+In CNNs, we start with an input image.
+We then apply a series of filters by sliding them across the image and getting a set of outputs that preserve the spatial information.
+This is typically followed by a non-linear activation function (e.g., ReLU).
+We often shrink the overall size by using some combination of pooling (e.g., max pool) and stride during the convolution.
+This can be repeated multiple times depending on the depth of the model.
+Finally, the output layers (that still have spatial information in their organization) are flattened (put into a vector) and then go through a series of multilayer perceptrons (or other linear layers) until a final classification layer.
+{% endcapture %}
+{% include problem.html problem=problem solution=sol %}